Myriam Sirois

-Myriam Sirois (born February 2, 1975) is a Canadian actress, mainly known for being the voice of Akane Tendo in the English version of Ranma ½.
+Myriam Sirois (born February 2, 1975) is a Canadian former actress, mainly known for being the voice of Akane Tendo in the English version of Ranma ½.
 She also portrayed Sarah Cantrell in the Babylon 5 movie The Legend of the Rangers: To Live and Die in Starlight.
 She also played the voice of Zoey in Rudolph the Red-Nosed Reindeer: The Movie and the voice of Sulia Gaudeamus in Fatal Fury: The Motion Picture.

+She had since transitioned into other ventures according to her LinkedIn Page.